rails/rails/guides/source/active_record_migrations.md

 end
 ```

-Additionally, `reversible` can be useful is for executing raw SQL queries or
+Additionally, `reversible` is useful when executing raw SQL queries or
-performing a database operations that do not have a direct equivalent in
+performing database operations that do not have a direct equivalent in
 ActiveRecord methods.
 You can use [`reversible`][] to specify what to do when
 running a migration and what else to do when reverting it.
 For example: